Horizon Scanner

 The Great British Energy’s first investment has been in the offshore wind space, having concluded a partnership with the Crown Estate in July 2024.
 It is not currently clear what the Great British Energy’s investment remit is going to be, but it is hoped that investment will be made in less established technologies, such as green hydrogen and carbon capture and storage, both of which are a focus for the Labour Government.
 Neither of these technologies have attracted the level of private investment that the former Government had anticipated and an investment by a publicly owned company is likely to assuage concerns by private investors as regards the viability of such technologies.

-A lot of the detail is yet to be ironed out, so for now developers are encouraged to: (i) where they own or operate buildings that are connected to a district heat network identify whether they are a “heat supplier” or “operator” in anticipation of these activities becoming regulated and (ii) monitor the developments in this space to ensure that they are well placed to respond to any transitional arrangements that the Government may put in place.
+A lot of the detail is yet to be ironed out, so for now those who operate heat networks or supply heating or cooling through such networks are encouraged to: (i) where they own or operate buildings that are connected to a district heat network or buildings that use a communal heat network, identify whether they are a “heat supplier” or “operator” and (ii) monitor the developments in this space to ensure that they are well placed to respond to any transitional arrangements that the Government may put in place.

 For those heat networks that are deemed authorised, the general authorisation conditions will become effective from 27 January 2026 and Ofgem will have powers to take enforcement action from that date.